 - 1-2 page statement letter- instruction within student application

-- If you are a current student please indicate when you wish to be admitted and the state of progress toward your degree program with expected date of graduation.
-Please have your advisor sign and date your statement.
+- If you are a current student, indicate when you wish to be admitted and the state of progress toward your degree program with expected date of graduation.
+Have your advisor sign and date your statement.

 Applications and materials may be submitted at any time; they do not need to meet the deadlines for students newly applying for admission to classified graduate student status.

-There is a six-person steering committee for the program which will review the applications and decide which applicants will be accepted.
+There is a six-person steering committee for the program that will review the applications and decide which applicants will be accepted.